We live in an emasculated world.

 Hormones dictate how you look, feel, perform and live your life.

-If you’re always low on energy, lack confidence, suffer from cognitive impairments, and have the sex drive of an 85 year old, your quality of life will inevitably plummet.
+If you’re always low on energy, lack confidence, suffer from cognitive impairments (“I don’t know which words to use…”), and have the sex drive of an 85-year-old, your quality of life will inevitably be in the gutter.

 - Chronic fatigue

 - Low libido (no sexy time)